 - Under 18 years old OR under 23 and attending school (Exceptions are also made here)

-The surviving spouse is entitled to $1,067 a month (as of January 2008), and the rate increases for each dependent child or if the spouse is disabled and needs assistance.
+The base entitlement for a surviving spouse is $1,319.04 a month (as of December 2018), and the rate increases for each dependent child or if the spouse is disabled and needs assistance.
 A benefit rate table can be found on the VA Web site.

 Several types of burial benefits and allowances are given to deceased, honorably discharged veterans and their families: